 The fail-fast principle makes software bugs easier to detect earlier in the development cycle.
 It allows for faster strengthening of the code under development, limits the number of bugs that make it into production, and reduces the intrinsic cost of letting bugs in the code.

-In short, it is better to fail early in the development than later when the product is about to be released.
+In short, it is better to fail fast, fail often in the development than later when the product is about to be released.

 One of the benefits of test automation is the ability to test early, often, and anywhere in the development cycle.
 Katalon Studio 8.1 delivers a vital feature that aims to increase the operations and cost-efficiency of your automation cycle.
 Leveraging the fail-fast principle, Studio 8.1 provides users with the ability to stop Test Suite Executions when a particular failure threshold is reached.